Return to sail

 You can download your kit list here - Return to sail trip kit list

 You will be preparing your own meals onboard, with everyone mucking in.
-If there is a meal you don’t like, let your skipper or crew know and they can organise an alternative.
-We try to cater for everyone’s needs and diets and aim to promote a healthy diet.
-If you do have any special dietary requirements these go on your Medical Form.
-You will be given a Trust water bottle to use whilst on the trip.
-We will make sure you drink plenty of liquids whilst on and off the water.
+We will always do whatever we can to cater for everyone’s needs and aim to promote a healthy diet.
+You can tell us if you have any dietary requirements when you complete your Medical Form.
+You will be given a Trust water bottle to use whilst on the trip and we will make sure you drink plenty of liquids whilst on and off the water.

 Should I bring my phone and spending money?